King Charles III prepares to welcome Trump for historic second state visit at Windsor Castle

 WINDSOR, England (AP) — It’s the sort of experience you just can’t buy.

-The carriages are being polished, the family silver is being laid out, and diamonds are being dusted off as King Charles III prepares to offer a royal welcome to Donald Trump on Wednesday for what will be the highlight of the U.S. president's unprecedented second state visit to Britain.
+The carriages have been polished, the family silver is being laid out, and diamonds are being dusted off as King Charles III prepares to offer a royal welcome to Donald Trump on Wednesday for what will be the highlight of the U.S. president's unprecedented second state visit to Britain.

 Hundreds of soldiers, gardeners and chefs are putting the finishing touches on their preparations to make sure the president and first lady Melania Trump get the full royal treatment.
 But it’s a spectacle with a purpose: to bolster ties with a world leader known for a love of bling at a time when his America First policies are putting pressure on trade and security arrangements globally.

-Trump said Tuesday after arriving in London that he loved being back in the United Kingdom, calling it a “very special place.”
+Trump arrived in London late Tuesday and said he loved being back in the United Kingdom, calling it a “very special place.”
 Asked if he had a message for Charles, he said the king was a longtime friend of his and well-respected.

 The backdrop for day one will be Windsor Castle, an almost 1,000-year-old royal residence with gilded interiors, crenelated towers and priceless artworks.